sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-process/send-pagerduty-alerts.md

 systemctl status sensu-backend && systemctl status sensu-agent
 {{< /code >}}

+The response should indicate `active (running)` for both the Sensu backend and agent.

 ## Add the file_exists check

 Before Sensu can send alerts to your PagerDuty account, you'll need a [check][2] to generate events.